 But in everyday conversation, people often throw in an extra IR (eu vou) like this...

-In the past tense, the conjugation is (of course!) irregular.
+The past tense, the conjugation is (surprise!) irregular.

 *Don't forget the accent!